Hacker-Ayush-py03/Capture-Analyze-Network-Traffic-Using-Wireshark/README.md

 ---

 ## 🌐 **Overview**
-This README has been redesigned to be **highly attractive, deeply detailed, and professional**, ideal for showcasing on GitHub.

 This task demonstrates **real-world network forensic skills**, using Wireshark to capture live packets, analyze communication protocols, identify anomalies, and export traffic logs.

 ---

 ## 🎯 **Objective**

 - Capture live network packets using Wireshark
 - Analyze TCP, UDP, DNS, HTTP(S), ICMP, ARP, and other protocols
 - Understand packet structures, handshake flows, DNS resolution, and encrypted traffic behavior